gmalim/NBA_analysis/README.md

-# Predicting the NBA All-Stars and NBA MVP with Machine Learning
+# Predicting the NBA All-Stars and NBA Player Awards with Machine Learning

-The goal of this analysis is to predict the **NBA All-Stars** and **NBA MVP** for a given year, by applying various machine learning algorithms on NBA player performance data and All-Star selections / MVP voting data from other years.
+The goal of this analysis is to predict the **NBA All-Stars** and **NBA Player Awards** for a given year, by applying various machine learning algorithms on player performance data and All-Star selections / award voting data from other years.
+Player Awards considered in this analysis are **Most Valuable Player** (MVP), **Rookie of the Year** (ROY) and **Defensive Player of the Year** (DPOY).

 ## Data